Transmute (album): Background and recording

 Now scheduled for recording to take place in Texas at the Machine Shop, the band had 75% of the album written before original bassist/vocalist Adam Roffey would depart Press to Meco in late February 2020.
 ACODA multi-instrumentalist, Jake Crawford was later announced as Roffey's replacement but the effects of the COVID-19 pandemic thwarted album recording plans set up in the United States.
 Having earlier spent time writing at a remote castle in the Cotswolds, arrangements were instead made to convert the 16th century space into a makeshift studio to record the album.
 Assembled with minimal equipment and with Machine flying out to England, recording began at the beginning of August with a skeleton crew in line with government COVID guidelines at the time while in-between lockdowns.
 Recording was completed the following month on 6 September 2020, with mixing later taking place at the Machine Shop.

 Prior to the making of the album, guitarist/vocalist Luke Caley later admitted that the band had become disillusioned with continuing on, stating, “When we started writing this, we were pretty sure this was going to be the last thing we ever did.”
 The guitarist would go on to credit a positive writing experience and the arrival of Crawford as factors reinvigorating the band.
 The resulting album was officially announced on 19 February 2021, with test pressings and a limited edition “smokey gold” vinyl version being made available alongside physical and digital editions of the album.
 Lead single, “Another Day” accompanied this announcement, with second single, “Smouldering Sticks” following exactly a month later on 19 March.
 Just over six weeks before the album's original release date of 11 June 2021 however, it was announced that Transmute had been rescheduled to a 20 August release later that year.
-In explanation, the band eluded to the delay arising from the continued effects of the coronavirus pandemic, stating, "With everything going on right now, things are moving way more slowly than we had hoped."
+In explanation, the band alluded to the delay arising from the continued effects of the coronavirus pandemic, stating, "With everything going on right now, things are moving way more slowly than we had hoped."